 Guest accommodation consists of a range of cottages, chalets, and budget tents, all positioned in the woods.
 The Pioneer Tent is the entry-level option, with twin beds and shared washing facilities.
 These are really geared towards budget travellers and are too simple for ours.
 Next up is the Safari Chalet – this too is fairly simple, but it does come with a private en-suite washroom and a veranda with woodland views.
 The Miombo Chalet is our top tip for travellers looking for something more spacious.
 The Triple subcategory has three single beds, en-suite full bathroom, and private veranda, while the Family option has king-size bed plus single bed, in addition to en-suite bathroom and private deck.
 Additional chalet features include a fan, charging points, and a small seating area, and access for wheelchair users is available on request.
 Finally, there’s the Family Cottage, which offers two bedrooms, living and dining areas, kitchen, and large veranda.
 Sleeping up to six people, it’s perfect for a family or group who enjoy their own space.

-Pioneer’s communal areas are centred on the camp’s mess, a traditional timber, stone, and thatch build.
+Pioneer’s communal areas are centred on the lodge’s mess, a traditional timber, stone, and thatch build.
 Inside, it’s mostly open plan and reminiscent of a travellers’ hub, with flags on the walls, an often lively atmosphere, and a simple menu.
 You don’t get fine dining here, but if you’re able to go without that and a few other luxuries you’ll likely appreciate the informal vibe!
 The bar is well stocked, and the hosts make everyone feel at home.
-The camp’s boma provides an adventurous setting for al fresco meals, and guests can also gather around the fire-pit and share safari stories.
+The lodge’s boma provides an adventurous setting for al fresco meals, and guests can also gather around the fire-pit and share safari stories.
 In keeping with the safari style of the property, there’s a curio shop, where you can browse an assortment of locally produced arts-and-crafts.
 And there’s a generously proportioned swimming pool!

 The main activity at Pioneer is going for a woodland wander, ambling through the trees and doing a little birding on the way.
-The camp provides a map and the entire site is safe.
+The lodge provides a map and the entire site is safe.
 However, if you’re interested in heading into Lusaka, here are a few things to see and do in and around the city: